-Can I Live in an RV on My Property?
+Can I Live in My Camper on My Own Land?

-The land is yours.
-You want to live there in your RV, but can you, is doing so legal and/or is this really something you should even be considering?
+The land is yours and you want to live there in your RV, but can you?
+Is doing so legal, and is it really something you should even be considering?

-The answers to these questions, in order, are possibly, maybe and maybe, and the reason is that taking this step will only work under the right circumstances and in appropriate locations.
+The answers to these questions, in order, are possibly, maybe and maybe.
+The reason is that taking this step will only work under the right circumstances and in appropriate locations.

 Read the details here, and then decide for yourself whether this is a plan that can work for you.